 While drunk driving checkpoints are a fairly common police tactic, and courts have ruled they are generally legal (within certain limits), drug checkpoints are different.
 Strictly speaking, police can’t set up drug checkpoints like they can to check for drunk drivers, as the Supreme Court has ruled that blanket drug checkpoints are unconstitutional.

 Police will often use a tactic known as a “ruse checkpoint,” where they post signs saying there’s a checkpoint ahead, then look to see if a driver swerves, makes an illegal U-turn, or does something else suspicious that may indicate they’re carrying drugs.
 If you’re stopped at a drug checkpoint, don’t say anything and call a lawyer right away.

 Yes, you can pick up a controlled substance for someone else.
 A pharmacist may use professional judgment and experience with common practice to make reasonable inferences of the patient’s best interest in allowing a person, other than the patient, to pick up a prescription.

 For example, the fact that a relative or friend arrives at a pharmacy and asks to pick up a specific prescription for an individual effectively verifies that he or she is involved in the individual’s care, and the HIPAA Privacy Rule allows the pharmacist to give the filled prescription to the relative or friend.
 The individual does not need to provide the pharmacist with the names of such persons in advance.

 Contact an Experienced Colorado Springs Criminal Defense Attorney Today

-At Patterson Weaver Law, LLC, we have experience and a history of positive outcomes when dealing with drug possession charges in Colorado Springs and the surrounding areas.
-We are here to represent your best interests from the day you hire us.
-We can help you navigate the intricate path of Colorado’s drug possession laws and help determine your best way forward.
+At Patterson Weaver Law, LLC, we have extensive experience and long track record of positive outcomes when dealing with drug charges in Colorado Springs and the surrounding areas.
+Our attorneys are here to represent your best interests from the day you hire us.
+We can help you navigate the intricate path of Colorado’s drug laws and help determine your best way forward.